Opening June 22!

-We have said farewell (for now) to the lions, tigers, hyenas and zebras and construction is underway on this third phase of A Wilder Vision.
+We have said farewell (for now) to the lions, tigers and hyenas and construction is underway on this third phase of A Wilder Vision.
 It will be a few years before they return, but when they do, they will reside in renovated, reimagined habitats and you will be able to observe and interact with them like never before.
 Read on to learn more about this new space.

 Just beyond the clouded leopard habitat will be an expanded African lion habitat.
 In 2012, a breeding pride arrived at the Fort Worth Zoo from Africa, introducing a new bloodline into the managed collection of lions in North American zoos.
 A redesigned habitat will allow these cats to enjoy an expanded yard while guests will be separated by only a water moat or a pane of glass.